DavidHUT/Startup/README.md

 # Startup
 Start up application repository

-I am modifying this README.md for the class assignment
+I am modifying this README.md for the class assignment.

+This is the second modification in the README.md made for the class assignment.